Joint Custody Work Explained

 Even when parents share custody of a child following a divorce, it’s often not practical for the child to split time equally with each parent.
 This arrangement is usually too disruptive to the child’s daily life to work.
 Instead, one parent typically has primary physical custody of the child, and the parents agree on a prearranged schedule for spending time with the child.
 This may involve the child spending weekends with the other parent, rotating holidays, or whatever other arrangement works for both parents and the child.

 While the child usually spends most of the time with one parent in a joint conservatorship arrangement, both parents retain legal authority to make critical decisions for their child.
-This includes the authority to make decisions regarding the child’s education, health care, religious upbringing (if any), and so on.
-If the parents disagree on these vital issues and can’t reach a compromise on their own, they can take the issue to the courts, where a judge will decide the matter.
+This includes the authority to make decisions regarding the child’s education, health care, religious upbringing (if any), etc. If the parents disagree on these vital issues and can’t reach a compromise on their own, they can take the issue to the courts, where a judge will decide the matter.

 What Happens If the Custodial Parent Doesn’t Show Up in Court?